On the flexibility of 2D Euler steady states: On the construction of steady states that break the semilinear elliptic equation structure

-In this section, we first discuss the existence of steady states that break the semi-linear elliptic equation structure. \begin{proposition} Let $\psi_0$ be a Morse function that solves the following semi-linear elliptic equation in a simply connected smooth domain $\Omega$:
+In this section, we first discuss the existence of steady states that break the semilinear elliptic equation structure. \begin{proposition} Let $\psi_0$ be a Morse function that solves the following semilinear elliptic equation in a simply connected smooth domain $\Omega$: